Mohsnmonji/mohsnmonji.github.io/_pages/front.md

   <!-- Name -->
   <h1 style="color:#333; font-size:32px; margin-bottom:10px;">MOHSEN MONJI</h1>

   <!-- Description -->
 <p style="font-size:18px; color:#333; text-align:justify; line-height:1.8; margin:20px 0;">
-  I am a PhD Candidate in Sociology at
-  <a href="https://www.concordia.ca/" target="_blank">Concordia University</a>
-  and a CRDCN Emerging Scholar with the
-  <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
-  My research is concerned with the ways in which historical and ongoing systems of inequality shape the life chances and well-being of Indigenous peoples in settler colonial contexts.
+  I am a member of the Bakhtiari tribe (Haft Lang – “Seven Legs” ), Indigenous to the Zagros Mountains.
+My research lies at the intersections of critical Indigenous studies, Black feminist thought, and the sociology of well-being.
+In particular, I am interested in exploring the ways in which historical and ongoing systems of inequality — including settler colonialism and racial capitalism — shape the life chances and well-being of Indigenous peoples in settler colonial contexts.
 </p>
 <!-- Button -->
   <div style="margin-bottom:20px;">